• Skip to primary navigation

 Steve doesn’t have specific plans for his early retirement just yet.
 But he knows that he will keep busy, be active and participate in life.
 He thinks retirement will be a great time of his life.
 He’ll be out of that bucket truck and spending that lottery money as soon as he can!

-Filed Under: Boomers in Action Tagged With: Early Retirement, retiring early
+See more: Boomers in Action See more: Early Retirement, retiring early

 Primary Sidebar